amancini83/streamlit-mlflow/README.md

 - We use Iris and Wine datasets for a classification problem.
 Specifically the PoC support KNN and SVM models.
 - We use Diabetes dataset for a regression problem: predict a quantitative measure of disease progression one year after baseline.

+> **Note**
+>
-**Keep in mind: models performance are not the key objective, we are only interested in streamlit & MLFlow integration!**
+> Model performance are not the key objective, we are only interested in streamlit & MLFlow integration!

 ## How to use?